Products

 No, this is not an invitation for speeding.
 These advertisements from 1985 illustrate how customer requirements have shifted over the years.

 As electric vehicles (EVs) have changed advertising, they have also changed engineering.
 “A team of engineers tasked with developing a combustion engine might choose to buy or design a gearbox,” continues Steven.
 “As long as they meet the vehicle specification, the decision is theirs.
-That type of solo decision-making is not possible in EVs, where the trend is clearly to go to integrated electric drive units or e-drives in which the power electronics, motor, and transmission system which make up the drive are packaged as one entity.
-From a manufacturing perspective, it is easier to build one integrated box, but to get that package right, there must be an ongoing conversation between each distinct engineering discipline.
+That type of solo decision-making is not possible in EVs, where the trend is clearly to go to integrated electric drive units or e-drives in which the power electronics, motor, and transmission system that make up the drive are packaged as one entity.
+From a manufacturing perspective, it is easier to build one integrated box but to get that package right, there must be an ongoing conversation between each distinct engineering discipline.
 For some individuals and organizations, this will be an enormous challenge.”

 Managing the challenges of electric drive systems engineering